top of page

 Dr. Olivia Bernauer

-Olivia is a USDA NIFA postdoctoral fellow who is studying how elevated atmospheric CO2 may affect floral nutrition, bumble bee foraging behavior and health.
+Olivia was a USDA NIFA postdoctoral fellow who is studying how elevated atmospheric CO2 may affect floral nutrition, bumble bee foraging behavior and health.
 She completed her PhD at the Hawkesbury Institute for the Environment at Western Sydney University in Australia where she studied the pollination efficiency, foraging behavior, functional diversity, and natural history of the insect visitors to apples.
 Before her PhD, Olivia completed her masters at the University of Maryland, College Park, where she studied bee and butterfly foraging preferences through a citizen science project.
 Olivia got her start working with pollinators as an undergraduate at UW-Madison where she studied the impacts of a common fungicide on bumble bees.
 Her research interests include pollination biology, social insect biology, foraging behavior, and plant-pollinator interactions.

 website